rbaltrusch/pychatter/README.md

 ![Gif of the application GUI](https://github.com/rbaltrusch/LocalChat/blob/master/src/gui/media/gif1.gif?raw=true "Gif of the application GUI")

-Communication happens over the localhost port 5555, which is typically a free port to use.
+Communication happens over the localhost port 8080.

 This is primarily an exercise in duplex client-server communication using websockets.